quicwg/base-drafts/draft-ietf-quic-http.md

 or more interim HTTP responses on the same stream as the request, followed by a single final HTTP response, as detailed below.

-Pushed responses are sent on a server-initiated unidirectional QUIC stream (see
+Pushed responses are sent on a server-initiated unidirectional QUIC stream; see
-{{push-streams}}).
+{{push-streams}}.
 A server sends zero or more interim HTTP responses, followed by a single final HTTP response, in the same manner as a standard response.
 Push is described in more detail in {{server-push}}.